cloe-org/playground/README.md

 This repository serves as a sandbox for tutorials, exercises, and validation for various features, scripts, and models related to `cloelib` and `cloelike`.
 It provides an open space to learn quickly how to get around the CLOE ecosystem.

+To be able to play with the content of this repository, the user may need to download synthetic example data stored at https://zenodo.org/communities/cloe-org/records

 ## 🔧 Features
 - Tutorials on how to run `cloelib`